How Often to Apply Coconut Oil to Your Scalp at Night for Gorgeous Hair

 My Bedtime Routine Now:

-- Virgin coconut oil, warmed in hands
+- Warm virgin coconut oil in my hands

-- 5-minute scalp massage (my meditation time)
+- Massage gently into scalp for 5 minutes (my favorite meditation time)

-- Morning wash with sulfate-free shampoo
+- Wash hair in the morning with gentle, sulfate-free shampoo

 Conclusion